 Before serving, let them rest for a few minutes.
 That's it!

-That's why I don't remove them from the fridge prior to cooking them.
-Cooking them chilled helps ensure that I don't accidentally overcook them.
+That's why I don't take them out of the fridge before cooking.
+Cooking them chilled helps ensure I don't accidentally overcook them.
 (I do the same with steaks, including New York Strip and ribeye steak).

 Recipe FAQs

-These chops are taken from the lamb's ribs.
+Not exactly.
 What we call a rack of lamb is when the ribs are cooked together.
-The chops are exactly the same ribs but cooked individually.
+These chops are exactly the same ribs, but cooked individually.

 Apart from salt and pepper, I like to season lamb with any of the following: garlic powder, onion powder, oregano, rosemary, thyme, and cumin.
 Paprika and smoked paprika are also good with lamb.